MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 - C++ Build insights is enabled by default if you install either the Desktop development with C++ workload or the Game development with C++ workload.

 :::image type="complex" source="./media/installer-desktop-cpp-build-insights.png" alt-text="Screenshot of the Visual Studio Installer with the Desktop development with C++ workload selected.":::
 The list of installed components is shown.
-C++ Build Insights is highlighted and is selected to indicate it's installed.
+C++ Build Insights is highlighted and is selected which means it's installed.
 :::image-end:::

 :::image type="complex" source="./media/installer-gamedev-cpp-build-insights.png" alt-text="Screenshot of the Visual Studio Installer with the Game development with C++ workload selected.":::
 The list of installed components is shown.
-C++ Build Insights is highlighted and is selected to indicate it's installed.
+C++ Build Insights is highlighted and is selected which means it's installed.
 :::image-end:::

 ## Overview